DeepEval vs Arize

 6. We scale with your evaluation needs

-- Analyze metric score distributions, averages, and median scores
+- Shared dashboards for metric distributions, averages, and trends across runs

 Comparing DeepEval and Arize